qetsiankulu/nujabes-tribute/README.md

 ## Introduction

 Nujabes left an indelible mark on the music industry, and this project serves as a digital memorial to honor his work.
 My website not only provides a platform to learn about his life and career but also allows users to listen to his music effortlessly through the embedded Spotify media player.
-I created this project to demonstrate my proficiency (i.e., able to complete coding projects with no assistance) in the following programming languages: JavaScript, CSS, HTML.
+I created this project to demonstrate my proficiency (i.e., able to complete coding projects with no assistance) in the following programming languages: HTML, CSS.

 ## Features